Google Cloud Compute Options – VMs, GKE & Cloud Run

 • Built-in security at role and per function level based on the principle of least privilege

-• Cloud Functions uses Google Service Account credential to seamlessly authenticate with the majority of Google Cloud services
+• Cloud Run functions uses Google Service Account credentials to seamlessly authenticate with the majority of Google Cloud services

 • Key networking capabilities for hybrid and multi-cloud scenarios